Following in the Footsteps of the Pros: Famous and Infamous World Cup pistes

 Oreiller-KillyVal d’IsèreFrance

-The World Cup track below the Langkofel is infamous for its “camel humps”, one of the most famous sections in the entire World Cup.
-The combination of three bumps, originally called “jump of the kangaroo”, is located approximately in the middle of the piste.
-Especially the second and third jumps are difficult to manage.
-After the camel humps, the furrows of the Ciaslat meadow challenge the thigh muscles of the skiers.
-And even after crossing the finish line, concentration is still called for: the run-out is particularly narrow.
-In the early years underdogs with high starting numbers on the Saslong had the advantage: In the afternoon the sun comes out behind the Langkofel and makes the track faster.
-By shifting the starting times, however, this problem has now been solved.
+The World Cup course beneath the Langkofel massif is infamous for its “Camel Humps” – one of the most iconic sections of the entire World Cup circuit.
+Roughly midway through the course, this combination of three bumps was originally dubbed the “Kangaroo Jump.”
+The second and third humps are particularly difficult to navigate.
+After the Camel Humps, the ruts of the Ciaslat meadow put racers’ thigh muscles to the test.
+Even after crossing the finish line, focus is still required: the run-out area is especially narrow.
+In earlier years, underdogs with high start numbers had an advantage on the Saslong – in the afternoon, the sun would come out from behind the Langkofel and make the track faster.
+However, adjusted start times have now solved that issue.

-The final zone of the legendary Hahnenkamm race in the Kitzbühel ski area.
+In the final slope of the legendary Hahnenkamm race in Kitzbühel, athletes reach the highest speeds.

 The famous finish of the Planai race.